gopika-12/vehicle-detection/README.md

 To see the final video produced using the neural network, please [click here](https://youtu.be/iCGRa37d61s).

 While this classification pipeline performs well, there are several possible areas for future improvement.
 Firstly: a larger and more balanced dataset may increase classification accuracy of footage.
-Secondly, a more elegant sliding window approach is possible.
-Inferring data from previous frames to allow the system to leverage previous known areas of interest would probably increase accuracy and decrease computational load.
-Finally, the visualization could be cleaned up slightly by averaging all connected bounding boxes to create a polygon of some sort to represent the entire car.
+Secondly, different networks / data augmentation could be experimented with achieve better results.
+The current network works effecitvely for the given task, but there may be improvements that I'm not aware of.
+Finally, the visualization could be cleaned up by averaging all connected bounding boxes to create a polygon of some sort to represent the entire car.

 As I train networks and investigating deep learning, I am continually surprised to see the wide variety of applications.
 It continues to be a very exciting area of research for me, and this was no exception.
-Tuning the model and finding small but major errors was a great time, and I really enjoyed watching this project progress from start to finish.
+Tuning the model and finding errors was a great time, and I really enjoyed this project's progress from start to finish.

 [//]: # (Image References)
 [vehicle]: ./output_images/vehicle.png